Find out about your online privacy rights when using our website.

 We can provide your personal information to:

-- government agencies/departments or anyone we are required or permitted, by law, to provide personal information to, or
+- government agencies and departments or anyone we are required or permitted to provide personal information to by law, or

 - researchers conducting research or survey work for us.